-GetNetworkAutoUpdate Turns Netica automatic updating on or off for a network.
+${\tt GetNetworkAutoUpdate} \quad \textit{Turns Netica automatic updating on or off for a network}.$ net A NeticaBN object to be queried or changed.

 Netica networks can either propagate the effects of new findings immediately, or they can delay propagation until the user queries the network.
-These functions toggle the switch that controls the autoupdate mechanism net A NeticaBN object to be queried or changed. newautoupdate A logical values, TRUE to turn automatic updating on.
-A value NA produces an error. expr An R expresssion to be evaluated with automatica updating turned off.
+These functions toggle the switch that controls the autoupdate mechanism newautoupdate A logical values, TRUE to turn automatic updating on.
+A value NA produces an error.